Norviah/animal-crossing/README.md

 ## animal-crossing

-A npm database for Animal Crossing: New Horizons, the items were generated from the various public Google Spreadsheets, and the source code for the module is available in the [module](https://github.com/Norviah/animal-crossing/tree/master/module) directory.
+An Animal Crossing: New Horizons database for npm, the data available through this module is generated from various public Google Spreadsheets for Animal Crossing: New Horizons.

-For a guide on how to run and generate the converter locally, look at this [README](https://github.com/Norviah/animal-crossing/blob/master/CONVERT.md).
-Translations are linked to the items of the spreadsheets, but expect errors to arrise as the internal IDs on the [translations](https://docs.google.com/spreadsheets/d/1BjqVeqIrfEezvyrWLUrwMjmK_UbY2LXkZ12mttamTtk/edit#gid=1222873902) and [AC: NH](https://docs.google.com/spreadsheets/d/1mo7myqHry5r_TKvakvIhHbcEAEQpSiNoNQoIS8sMpvM/edit#gid=1916357977) spreadsheet aren't linked 100% correctly.
+In addition to converting the spreadsheets to JSON, items have been sanitized so working with the data can be easier and friendlier.
+For example, translations are merged with items, but, errors and mistranslations are possible as the IDs aren't linked 100% correctly, so some translations had to be linked manually.

-Documentation is available in the [documentation](https://github.com/Norviah/animal-crossing/tree/master/module/docs) directory.
+For a guide on how to run the converter locally, look at this [README](https://github.com/Norviah/animal-crossing/blob/master/CONVERT.md).

 ### Installation